awhittle3/WebGL_Intro_3/README.md

 Go through the code in these scripts and see if you can complete the tasks.

 There is also a script with helper functions called [commonFunctions.js](commonFunctions.js).

-## Note on the models

-The [.obj models](./models) can be viewed in the [.obj viewer tab](./html/example03.html).
-You can browse to any .obj file on your machine and try to load it.
-[The code](./examples/example03.js) contains a method to fit the model to the viewing area.

 ## Note on supporting libraries